 Kajla Janakalyan Samiti was established in 1945 and then formally set up in 1956.
 KJKS works in the Purba Medinipur, Pashchim Medinipur, South 24 Parganas and Jhargram districts in West Bengal.
 Its mission is to build a society free from exploitation, injustice, and pollution.
 Through their programmes they focus on education, women’s empowerment, health, child protection, natural resource management, and disaster risk reduction.

-Dhagagia Social Welfare Society was established in 1995.
-The organisation’s objective is to ensure an effective prevention system against trafficking in North 24 Parganas District of West Bengal.
+Dhagagia Social Welfare Society (DSWS) was established in 1995.
+The organisation’s objective is to ensure an effective prevention system against trafficking in the North 24 Parganas District of West Bengal.
 They work in the blocks of Sandeshkhali I and II, Hasnabad and Hingalganj, which border Bangladesh and are identified as vulnerable areas.

 Child in Need Institute (CINI) was set up in 1974.
 CINI primarily focuses on the thematic sectors of maternal and child and adolescent health, education, nutrition, and child protection.
 In practice, they work as an implementing organisation, resource center, and capacity building centre.
 They work in West Bengal and Jharkhand.